premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ------

-25.You need to add a constraint to the EMPLOYEES table which restricts the addition of those employees who have salaries less than 10000.
+25.Write a SQl query to add a constraint to a EMPLOYEE table that restricts the addition of employees whose salary is less than 10000.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)